Federal lawsuit alleges Racine's and other Safer at Home orders in Wisconsin are unconstitutional

 Last week, Letteney argued that the Supreme Court's ruling on the statewide order did not declare that the order itself was unconstitutional, just the way it was implemented by the Department of Health Services.

-The court's decision "did not say anything about what a local health officer may do under Wisconsin Statute section 252.03 or under any other law.”
+The court's decision "did not say anything about what a local health officer may do under Wisconsin Statute section 252.03 or under any other law," Letteney said.

+Ryan Nilsestuen, the governor's legal counsel, said that he is "optimistic that this lawsuit will go nowhere."
+Heading into the Supreme Court hearing earlier this month, Nilsestuen had expressed confidence that DHS would win the case; he was later proven wrong when four justices sided with the Republican-led Legislature.

 Local situation

-Only a handful of local Safer at Home orders remain in place, including in the cities of Racine and Milwaukee, and in Dane County.
+Only a handful of local Safer at Home orders remain in place statewide, including in the cities of Racine and Milwaukee, and in Dane County.
 On Monday, Dane County announced its plans to roll back its order.

 Before the end of this week, the City of Racine plans to release its outline on how it will begin allowing businesses to reopen.

-Kenosha County, as well as several other municipalities, repealed its order after consulting with an attorney following the Wisconsin Supreme Court decision.
+Kenosha County, as well as several other municipalities, repealed its order after consulting with an attorney soon after the Wisconsin Supreme Court decision.

 RACINE — The City Council and city staff spent quite a bit of time Tuesday night clarifying the differences between Safer at Home orders, the …